 The account of Cornelius’ conversion in Acts 10 does not support the false doctrine of “faith only salvation.”
-If one actually reads the entire book of Acts, by the time he gets to chapter 10 he has already read of thousands of people who were required to be baptized for their sins to be forgiven.
-In Acts 10 and subsequent chapters the reader will find even more people who were required to do the same.
-In fact, Luke had already recorded the purpose of baptism in Acts 2:38, 40 (for the forgiveness of sins, to be saved).… Read more
+If one actually reads the entire book of Acts, by the time he gets to chapter 10 he has already read of thousands of people who were required to be baptized in water for their sins to be forgiven.
+In Acts 10 and subsequent chapters the reader will find even more people who were required to do the same.… Read more

 When those on the day of Pentecost realized they had slain the sinless, resurrected Son of God, they asked what they should do to be forgiven.
 Though most modern preachers would tell people to simply “accept Jesus as their personal Savior,” to “pray the sinner’s prayer,” or “ask Jesus to come into their hearts,” that is not what Peter instructed them to do: